urbit/docs/tutorials/arvo/parsing.md

 These functions take in either a `tape` or an `@` (typically representing a `cord`) with a `rule` and attempts to parse the input with the `rule`.
-If the parse succeeds, it returns the result, otherwise it crashes with a stack trace or returns null.
+If the parse succeeds, it returns the result.
+There are crashing and unitized versions of each caller, corresponding to what happens when a parse fails.

-Here we cover the basics, for complete information including additional examples see [4g: Parsing (Outside Caller)](@/docs/reference/library/4g.md).
+For additional information including additional examples see [4g: Parsing (Outside Caller)](@/docs/reference/library/4g.md).

 ### Parsing `tape`s

 `+scan` takes in a `tape` and a `rule` and attempts to parse the `tape` with the `rule`.

 ```
 > (scan "hello" (jest 'hello'))